The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 — “L”, keeper of Dazey’s Diary

 P.S.
-If you’re another 24/7 caregiver reading this, feel free to forward this to your “I just want to help” crowd.
-Consider it your pre‑written boundary email, from my brick wall to yours.
+If you’re another 24/7 caregiver reading this, forward this to your “I just want to help” crowd and save your throat.
+Consider this the brick wall you can blame:

 #DazeysDiary #AlzheimersCaregiver #DementiaCare #CaregiverLife #CaregiverBurnout #FamilyDrama #InvisibleLabor #BoundarySetting #CaregiverTruth #UnfilteredCaregiving #ElderCare #FullTimeCaregiver #CaregiverSupport #DoThisNotThat #UnpaidCareWork #WomenWhoCare #SandwichGeneration #MentalLoad